 LinkedIn is a smart place to start when looking for clients.
 First things first, you need to create a LinkedIn profile if you don't already have one.
 Within your profile headline, be sure to write that you're a freelancer and currently looking for new opportunities.
 For instance, your headline may read "Freelance designer currently seeking new projects."
 Populate your profile with your work and education history.
 You should also include a link to your portfolio or previous work for potential clients to browse.

 It goes without saying that you shouldn't rely entirely on the internet to get clients.
 Face-to-face networking should also play a role in finding work, so you can attend networking sessions in your area.
 Whilst this approach is unlikely to bag you clients immediately, it will help to get your name out there.

 Similarly, you should speak to your professional network and ask for project recommendations.

 Prioritise your work-life balance

 When you get rolling and start landing your first projects, it will feel like a real rush!
 However, you should beware the dreaded self-employed burnout.
-In 2019, a government report revealed that more than 600,000 British workers were suffering from work-related stress, depression or anxiety.
-It's hard to overstate the impact a hectic job can have on a person's life.
-What's more, when you work for yourself, you may find it hard to switch off at the end of the working day.
-Since you are responsible for every aspect of your business, it's hard to detach yourself from your working life.
+In 2019, a government report revealed that more than 600,000 British workers were suffering from work-related stress, depression, or anxiety.
+It's hard to overstate the impact that a hectic job can have on a person's life.
+What's more, when you work for yourself you may find it hard to switch off at the end of the working day.
+Since you're responsible for every aspect of your business, it's hard to detach yourself from your working life.

 Despite this fact, creating a healthy work-life balance is a must.
 You need to prioritise your health and well-being.
 Luckily, there are a few things you can do that will help you along the way: